 We expect to rely on Noramco as the sole source of the oxycodone in REMOXY.
 We currently do not have a long-term commercial supply agreement in place with Noramco.
 Effective July 1, 2016, Noramco is owned by SK Capital Partners, a private investment firm.
 We expect to negotiate with Noramco a commercial supply agreement to supply us with oxycodone.
 We may not be able to establish a commercial supply agreement on acceptable terms, or at all.
 Until we have a commercial supply agreement in place with Noramco, we expect to obtain oxycodone from Noramco via purchase orders.
 There can be no assurance that Noramco will accept our purchase orders on acceptable terms, or at all.
-With or without a commercial supply agreement, Noramco's failure for any reason to supply us with oxycodone could delay or prevent commercialization of REMOXY or result in shortages, cost overruns or other problems that would materially harm our business
+With or without a commercial supply agreement, Noramco's failure for any reason to supply us with oxycodone could delay or prevent commercialization of REMOXY or result in shortages, cost overruns or other problems that would materially harm our business.

-We expect to rely on Mallinckrodt as the sole-source drug product manufacturer of REMOXY pursuant to a supply agreement.
-In addition to drug product manufacturing, Mallinckrodt is responsible for sourcing excipients in REMOXY other than those provided by the Durect Agreement.
-We plan to have Mallinckrodt manufacture pre-validation and commercial validation batches of REMOXY in 2016.
-Mallinckrodt's failure for any reason to manufacture and supply REMOXY could delay or prevent commercialization of REMOXY or result in shortages, product recalls or withdrawals, delays or failures in product testing or delivery, cost overruns or other problems that would materially harm our business.
+We will need to identify a third-party to manufacture commercial supplies of REMOXY.
+Without a commercial manufacturer, we may not be able commercialize REMOXY.
+To date, we have not identified such third-party manufacturer and we may never find a viable source of commercial supplies of REMOXY.
+We expect to rely on such third party as the sole-source drug product manufacturer of REMOXY pursuant to a supply agreement.
+In addition to drug product manufacturing, this third-part manufacturer will need to be responsible for sourcing excipients in REMOXY other than those provided by the Durect Agreement.
+Failure for any reason to manufacture and supply REMOXY could delay or prevent commercialization of REMOXY or result in shortages, product recalls or withdrawals, delays or failures in product testing or delivery, cost overruns or other problems that would materially harm our business.